bxrru/TAS-Comp-Bot/README.md

 	bot needs to give people @submitted
-		use prefix $, likely command $clear for clearing current_submissions? needs to be able to grab timestamp from message needs to be able to upload every files to Google Drive, likely to barrytasing@gmail.com in a shared folder? must be able to only upload latest file, or put files that aren't recent in other folder needs to be able to DM:
+		use prefix $, likely command $clear for clearing current_submissions? needs to be able to grab timestamp from message needs to be able to upload every files to Google Drive, likely to **REDACTED** in a shared folder? must be able to only upload latest file, or put files that aren't recent in other folder needs to be able to DM:
 			(TAS Competition 2019#3160) <@397096658476728331>